OlaHulleberg/mcpc/docs/getting-started.md

 # Getting Started with MCPC

+MCPC enables real-time two-way communication between LLMs and tools by leveraging your existing MCP transport - no additional connections or protocols needed.
+This guide will help you get started with implementing bidirectional communication in your MCP tools.

 ## Prerequisites

 MCPC extends the [MCP protocol](https://github.com/modelcontextprotocol/python-sdk), so you need to have MCP installed first.
+Since MCPC uses your existing MCP transport layer, no additional transport setup is required.

 ## Installation